Welcome to the Surgical Technology Homepage

-The Surgical Technology Program at Housatonic Community College (HCC) is licensed by the Connecticut Board of Regents and accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
+The Surgical Technology Program at Housatonic Community College (HCC) is licensed by the Connecticut Board of Regents and is probationary accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).

 Outcome Assessment Results

 CST Exam Participation Rate